dbx.healthjump.com is a Healthjump tool that allows you to query, visualize and collaborate on data sources from anywhere in no time.

 Once set up, your users will receive an email inviting them to join.
 Once within the app, follow the below steps to begin exploring your data.

-To start working on a new query, click “Create” in the nav then select “Query”.
+To start working on a new query, click Create in the navigation bar and then select Query:

-- You can’t add visualizations from an unpublished query to dashboards or use it in alerts.
+- You can’t add visualisations from an unpublished query to dashboards or use it in alerts.

 Schema Browser and Autocomplete

 To the left of the query editor, you will find the Schema Browser:

 The schema browser will list all your tables, and when clicking on a table will show its columns.
 To insert an item into your query, simply click the double arrow on the right side.
 You can filter the schema with the search box and refresh it by clicking on the refresh button (otherwise it refreshes periodically in the background).

 Beside the schema browser, dbx.healthjump.com supports autocomplete while typing your query.
 The autocomplete is automatically triggered, unless you have a large schema (>5000 tokens - tables and columns).
 In case of a large schema, the autocomplete can be manually triggered with